 Potato Recipes for the Backyard Vegetable Gardener

 We like lots of different potato recipes and deciding on a favorite was basically impossible.
 Potatoes are good boiled, mashed, roasted, baked, grilled, fried or steamed.
 They are a staple in most American diets.
-Before we get to some of our favorite recipes for both regular and sweet potatoes, here is some nutritional information...
+Before we get to some of our favorite recipes, here is some nutritional information...

 • 280 calories